BiancaHLenis/BiancaHLenis/README.md

 # Hi, I'm Bianca 🫶 🦾

-Economist and Master in Economics, with some background in Political Science.
+Economist and Master in Economics, with background in Political Science.
 I like to observe the world, ask questions about it, and spend days or weeks until I find the answers.

 When I'm not doing that, I'm watching F1, reading the classics, eating vanilla ice cream, or going down some rabbit hole about technology.